Moktarino/framebeler/README.md

 Framebeler takes a directory of videos and presents them to you frame by frame with an interface to label each frame.
-It outputs a json file containing the labels indexed against the frames, e.g.:
+It outputs a json file containing the labels indexed against the frames, grouped by the video file's hash, e.g.:

 ```json
 {